TheFutureStartsNow/jenkinsWorkshop/ex1/solution/solution.md

 # Solution
 1. Click `new Item` on the Dashboard
 2. Enter the name `build` into the item name field
-3. Copy `https://github.com/TheFutureStartsNow/jenkinsWorkshop.git` to Github Project -> Project URL
+3. Enter https://github.com/TheFutureStartsNow/jenkinsWorkshop.git to Github Project -> Project URL
 4. select `Git` in Source Management and enter `https://github.com/TheFutureStartsNow/jenkinsWorkshop.git` into the repository URL
 5. Specify a branch for this exercise `ex1` to only check out this branch and not the complete repository